 Housing Options can also help you access other services such as hostels, day centres or supported housing.
 You can contact the housing options team by telephone or by completing the online self-referral form:

 Youth Justice Service (incorporating Cheshire East, Cheshire West, Halton and Warrington) provide youth justice services to Cheshire East, Cheshire West, Halton and Warrington for young people aged 10 to 17.
 The service is made up of representatives from the Police, Probation Service, Children’s Social Care, Health, Education and Substance Misuse.

 If you are a prisoner, on remand or on release, there may be benefits, grants or other financial support available to you and your family.

 Turn2us is a national charity that helps people in financial hardship gain access to welfare benefits, charitable grants and support services.

 Turning Point are a social enterprise, providing specialist and integrated services which focus on improving lives and communities across mental health, learning disability, substance misuse, primary care, the criminal justice system and employment.

 Women in Prison are a national charity supporting women affected by the criminal justice system and campaign to radically reduce the women's prison population.

-Cheshire West and Chester Council's HELP scheme can assist people in need with items such as food vouchers or recycled goods.
+Our Help in Emergencies for Local People (HELP) Scheme can assist people in need with items such as food vouchers or recycled goods.